-The undersigned feel that, if the United States, having recognized them in every shape as the attorneys of the western Cherokees, and knowing the important services rendered by them, will not suffer that people to comply with their acknowledged conBut how shall the object be accomplished?
+The undersigned feel that, if the United States, having recognized them in every shape as the attorneys of the western Cherokees, and knowing the important services rendered by them, will not suffer that people to comply with their acknowledged contracts and pay their own honest debts out of their own money, they virtually assume the obligation upon themselves, and are bound to pay every just debt due from the western Cherokees in their aggregate capacity.
+It is a case infinitely stronger than that of the French claims prior to 1800, for the payment of which an act passed both Houses of Congress at the last session.

+But how shall the object be accomplished?

 The objects of the treaty of 1846 are not yet consummated.
 The second article provides that "all party distinctions shall cease, except so far as they may be necessary to carry out this convention or treaty."
 The western Cherokees or old settlers are thus recognized as a distinct and separate party, until the objects of the treaty shall be consummated.
 As such, they have sent a delegation here with full power to do any act necessary to carry out that treaty.
-We go further, and affirm that the western Cherokees remain, in 'all respects, as much a distinct party as they were before.
+We go further, and affirm that the western Cherokees remain, in all respects, as much a distinct party as they were before.
 It was for a consideration that they agreed to the treaty, and that consideration has not been paid.
-Should the United States fail or refuse to pay it, will any one say that the treaty would be binding upon them in any of, its provisions?
+Should the United States fail or refuse to pay it, will any one say that the treaty would be binding upon them in any of its provisions?
 Until the payment, therefore, the whole subject remains open and subject to any modification which may be agreeable to the parties.
 A modification, affecting only one of the Cherokee parties, may be made between the United States and that party, without consulting the other Cherokee parties.
 Each of the parties may give such direction to the funds set apart for its own exclusive use as it may think proper, without consulting the other parties.
 This is a plain principle of law as well as of common sense.